Do you want to know how your Gravity Forms are performing by setting up Gravity Forms conversion tracking?

 And there you have it!

 With ExactMetrics, it’s easier than ever to track any WordPress form.
-You’ll get insights about form conversion in just a few clicks and not have to edit any code.
+You’ll get insights about form conversions in just a few clicks without having to edit any code.

 We hope you liked our post on how to set up Gravity Forms conversion tracking.
-You can also go through our post on ExactMetrics vs. Google Analytics.
+Check out our post on ExactMetrics vs. Google Analytics.